wsoares/responsive-restaurant-menu/README.md

 # responsive-restaurant-menu
-This is a implementation of a responsive menu for a restaurant in a single page
+This project is a solution for an assignment from the Coursera course HTML, CSS and JavaScript for Web Developers.
+The solution consists in an implementation of a responsive menu for a restaurant in a single page.

+# features